-A sequence of classroom activities to follow when using the Minidiálogos is: (1) presentation, (2) practice, (3) comprehension check, and (4) use of the Minidiálogo to introduce a new grammar structure.
+A sequence of classroom activities to follow when using the Minidiálogos is (1) presentation, (2) practice, (3) comprehension check, and (4) introduction of the new grammar structure.

-(1) Presentation You can assign preparation of the dialogues as homework geared to the presentation of a new grammar section during the next class meeting.
+(1) Presentation You can assign the dialogues as homework geared to the presentation of a new grammar section during the next class meeting.
 Since a dialogue contains only one new grammar point, it should be possible for students to understand it on their own.
-(The English equivalents of the Minidiálogos, which appear at the bottom of the page, will be helpful in this regard.)
-Some of the Minidiálogos also appear on the audio program.
+(The English equivalents of the Minidialogos, which appear at the bottom of the page, will be helpful in this regard.)
+Some of the Minidialogos also appear on the audio program.

 The Minidiálogos also lend themselves quite well to in-class presentation and practice.
 You may want to begin the presentation by explaining briefly the communicative focus of the dialogue.
-For example, the one on page 45 can be introduced by your saying, "This minidialogue expresses some of the frustration we all feel during registration," or words to that effect.
-Or, instead of focusing on the communicative content of the mini, you can introduce it by previewing its grammar content: "This minidialogue will help you learn about forming questions in Spanish."
+For example, you can introduce the one on page 28 by saying, "This minidialogue expresses some of the frustration we all have felt during registration."
+Or, instead of focusing on its communicative content, you can introduce it by previewing its grammar content: "This minidialogue will help you learn about forming questions in Spanish."

 Another way to develop the minidialogues in class is to model them yourself.
-First, read the mini through once aloud, pausing for student comprehension.
+First, read the minidialogue aloud, pausing for student comprehension.
 Next, model each dialogue line, breaking longer sentences into shorter phrases.